menghw/xia-core-snapshot/README.md

 Information and instructions for use of XIA is available at the [XIA Wiki](http://xia.cs.cmu.edu/wiki).

-Help on evaluating XIA is available at <xia-users-help@cs.cmu.cmu>
+Help on evaluating XIA is available at <xia-users-help@cs.cmu.edu>

 Directory contents
 ------------------